Welcome to MetaMask’s Developer Documentation. This documentation is for learning to develop applications for MetaMask.

 - To learn how to contribute to the MetaMask project itself, visit our Internal Docs.

-MetaMask was created out of the needs of creating more secure and usable Ethereum-based web sites.
+MetaMask was created to meet the needs of secure and usable Ethereum-based web sites.
 In particular, it handles account management and connecting the user to the blockchain.

 # Account Management

 MetaMask allows users to manage accounts and their keys in a variety of ways, including hardware wallets, while isolating them from the site context.
 This is a great security improvement over storing the user keys on a single central server, or even in local storage, which can allow for mass account thefts.

 This security feature also comes with developer convenience: For developers, you simply interact with the globally available